 Sphagnum moss locks moisture within, providing an ideal environment for the bulbs and rhizomes to sprout without any problem.

 Moreover, there are fewer chances of humidity and watering-related problems while carrying propagation in sphagnum moss.

-Interestingly, you can use the LECA medium to grow your plants even for a long period.
+Interestingly, you can use the LECA medium to grow your plants even for a long period when kept clean.

 Taking Care of Newly Potted Alocasia Plant

-So, you must provide them with an ideal environment to favor growth.
+So, provide them with an ideal care environment to favor growth.

-If you have propagated Alocasia via offset division, lucky, you are.
-Consequently, the plants need less energy and less care as they already have their roots and shoots.
+On the contrary, Alocasia propagated via offset division, needs less pampering as they already have their roots and shoots.

 Here is a quick summary of the favorable conditions.